inrupt/artifact-generator/documentation/advanced-configuration.md

   # These files will be generated at the root of the target artifact
   versioningTemplates:
       # A template name.
 It can reference existing internal templates supplied
-      # within the LIT Artifact Generator, or custom templates relative to the
+      # within the LIT Artifact Generator, or custom templates relative to this
-      # this configuration file.
+      # configuration file.
     - templateInternal: ".gitignore.hbs"
       # The name of the file generated from the template
       fileName: ".gitignore"